Vic Raschi

-Victor John Angelo Raschi (March 28, 1919 – October 14, 1988) was a Major League Baseball pitcher.
-Nicknamed "The Springfield Rifle," he was one of the top pitchers for the New York Yankees in the late 1940s and early 1950s, forming (with Allie Reynolds and Eddie Lopat) the "Big Three" of the Yankees' pitching staff.
+Victor John Angelo Raschi (March 28, 1919 – October 14, 1988) was an American Major League Baseball pitcher.
+Nicknamed "the Springfield Rifle", he was one of the top pitchers for the New York Yankees in the late 1940s and early 1950s, forming (with Allie Reynolds and Eddie Lopat) the "Big Three" of the Yankees' pitching staff.
 He also pitched for the St. Louis Cardinals and the Kansas City Athletics.

 From 1946 to 1953, Raschi won 120 games for the Yankees while losing 50, a .706 winning percentage.
 He pitched in three straight All-Star Games from 1948 to 1950, and a fourth in 1952.
 Raschi led the American League (AL) in won/lost percentage in 1950 (.724) and in strikeouts in 1951 (164).
 From 1949 through 1951, he won exactly 21 games a year, ranking second in the AL in wins in 1950 and 1951.
 After pitching in relief for the Yankees in the 1947 World Series, Raschi won five World Series in a row with the ballclub from 1949 to 1953, pitching a shutout in Game 1 of the 1950 World Series.
-Later in his career, as a pitcher with the Cardinals, he was responsible for allowing Hank Aaron's first MLB career hit as well as his first MLB career home run.
+Later in his career, as a pitcher with the Cardinals, he allowed Hank Aaron's first MLB career hit and first MLB career home run.
 In the remaining two years of his career, with the Cardinals and Athletics, Raschi won only 12 games while losing 16.

 Early life

 Born March 28, 1919, in West Springfield, Massachusetts, Victor John Angelo Raschi was one of four children of Massimino and Eugizia Raschi.
-Massimino worked for a local railroad as a carpenter, and the family moved to Springfield itself when Raschi was just an infant.
+Massimino worked for a local railroad as a carpenter, and the family moved to Springfield when Raschi was just an infant.
 At Springfield Tech High School, Raschi excelled in baseball, football, and basketball.
 Gene McCann, a scout for the New York Yankees became interested in him as a high school freshman, but Raschi wished to attend college upon graduating.
 The Yankees decided to pay for him to go to college in return for the first chance to sign him.
 In 1938, he started attending the College of William and Mary.
 Before he graduated, the Yankees had him begin pitching minor league baseball for them in 1941, though Raschi would continue to take classes at William and Mary during his offseasons.